 Once you have gathered and completed your supporting documents, submit your application on the ATO section of the MyGov website – linked from the ATO website here (you will need to link your ATO details to the MyGov site if you have not done this previously).
 We have put a screen shot of the MyGov website below so you can see where the application sits.
 Essentially, you go to the ATO section on MyGov, then choose ‘Super”, then “Manage”, then “Compassionate release of super”.

-Please note the application process at the ATO can take 14 days+, so we recommend you submit your application before you book your surgery date to avoid any setbacks.
+Please note the application process at the ATO can take up to six weeks, so we recommend you submit your application after your consultation but prior to booking your surgery date to avoid any setbacks.
+Please keep in mind that your full surgical fees will be due four weeks prior to your scheduled procedure.

 How tax applies

 Yes, you will be taxed, and at this point, tax is taken out when the funds are released to you.
 Any sum taken out of your superfund will be taxed as it will count towards assessable income.
 If you are under 60 years old, this will generally be taxed between 17% and 22%.
 If you are over 60 years old, you may not be taxed.
 You should consider financial advice about this option for funding surgery, especially as money withdrawn will impact your retirement income in the future.

 Can I still claim a Medicare rebate?